 Aggregate data.
 The BWWC has chosen to collect data in the aggregate, as opposed to collecting data about individual employees.
 This means that the data is submitted in totals of employee information.
 For example, compensation data is submitted as "Total Annual Compensation" for selected employees, as opposed to each individual employee's annual compensation.
 As Compact signer information is collected, all of these totals are added together, and the analysis will be completed with the total of all Signatory employee information.

 Created a new software program.
-Over the past two years, the BWWC has consulted global experts in human resources, technology, data security, computer science, and corporate law in order to create a collection system that guarantees anonymity and security of the companies and their information.
+Over the past five years, the BWWC has consulted global experts in human resources, technology, data security, computer science, and corporate law in order to create a collection system that guarantees anonymity and security of the companies and their information.

 Signer Pool.
 The results of the analysis will be completely anonymous for Signer companies.
 Since the data is collected in the aggregate, the analysis will be written about all signer organizations as as subset of companies within Boston.